-I’m going to suggest that we change our thinking about how we do democracy.
+First, let’s look at changing our thinking about how we do representative democracy.

-Our dissatisfaction may come from the fact that our ideas about democracy may be about two thousand years out of date!
+Our dissatisfaction might come from the fact that our ideas about democracy are about two thousand years out of date!

-However, our concept of democracy comes from a time when most people couldn’t vote.
-Consensus then meant general agreement of a ruling elite and excluded most of the population.
+Our concept of democracy comes from a time when most people couldn’t vote.
+Democracy back then meant general agreement of a ruling elite.

-The problem is that present-day communities are made up of more than one group.
+The problem with that is present-day communities are made up of more than one group.

 So we have a bit of a systems problem.